-There is no hiding the fact that the defense sector is hot right now.
+There is no hiding the fact that the defense sector has been hot under President Trump.

 But one micro-cap defense contractor that has missed out on this rally is Arotech (NASDAQ:ARTX).
 Over the past several years, the financials at Arotech haven’t gained any ground.
-Five years ago, revenues were $88 million and operating profits were $3.5 billion.
-Last year, revenues were $98 million and operating profits were $2.9 million.
+Five years ago, its revenues were $103.5 million and its net income was $3.5 million.
+In 2017, its revenues were $98.7 million and its net income was $3.8 million.

-In other words, profits haven’t risen in five years.
+In other words, its profits haven’t risen much in five years.
 When profits don’t go up, the stock tends not to go up.
 It is a simple relationship.

-But, profits are stabilizing.
-Adjusted earnings are expected to be between $0.15 and $0.18 per share this year, versus $0.17 per share last year.
+But its profits are stabilizing.
 When profits go from declining to stabilizing, they usually go to growth next.

 And, when profits go up, stocks tend to go up.